 Tel: +84 4 6273 2655

 In particular Miss Win Aung worked tirelessly to put the members of our group together, help us out with visas and permits.
-It all fell into place in the end and although we all opted for a quick crossing of Burma we didn’t miss out on the main attractions including Bagan, Mandalay and Naypyidaw.
+It all fell into place in the end and although we all opted for a quick crossing of country we didn’t miss out on the main attractions including Bagan, Mandalay and Naypyidaw.
+Burma is beautiful and exciting.

 Travellingstranger, Copyright 2018, all rights reserved.